-Partially this involves taking practical steps: Get involved in outside activities and hobbies and meet potential new friends away from the little bubble of your school or workplace You're not going to care as much about being negatively judged by one person if you can tell yourself, "Yeah, you think I'm too quiet and boring, but I have a whole other group of friends who like me, so whatever."
+Partially this involves taking practical steps: Get involved in outside activities and hobbies and meet potential new friends away from the little bubble of your school or workplace.
+You're not going to care as much about being negatively judged by one person if you can tell yourself, "Yeah, you think I'm too quiet and boring, but I have a whole other group of friends who like me, so whatever."
 If the situation you're in is really, really slanted against you, and the option is there, it may be better to get out of it entirely.
-Move to a new city, get new roommates, or switch jobs.
+Move to another city, get new roommates, or switch jobs.
 Also, just continue to practice your people skills.
-As they improve new options will open up.
+As they improve more options will open up.

 There's also a broader mental component to this suggestion: Try to realize that wherever you currently are in life, in the grand scheme of things it really doesn't matter that much, and there are so many bigger and better possibilities to come.
 I think this is a particularly important mindset to try to develop when you're younger and you don't have as much of that life experience which helps you put things in perspective.

 When you're in high school it may feel like life or death whether you fit on or not, but when you're 28 you'll look back and realize how unimportant it all was.
 You'll think, "I have a great group of friends in my new city.
 Why did I care about being accepted by a couple of jerks in the small-minded little town I grew up in?"
 Yeah, when you're still sixteen and in the thick of a life where everyone you know seems to think badly of you it's sometimes easier said than done to develop this bigger picture outlook , but you can at least try.
 Even if you cultivate it a little it may help.